Blotch3D/Blotch3D/README.md

 1. If you haven't already done it, install MonoGame as described in the [Quick start](#quick-start) section.

-2. If you are building for a platform other than Windows, install the Visual Studio add-ons, etc. for that platform.
+2. If you are building for a platform other than Microsoft Windows, install the Visual Studio add-ons, etc. for that platform.
 (For example, for Android you'd need Xamarin for Android.)

 3. Create a new project for a platform that is compatible with MonoGame.